Medical Flight Safety

 Pediatric Advanced Life Support (PALS)

 When an infant or child is suffering from a critical illness, the PALS certification helps medical staff develop the skills and knowledge needed to stabilize the patient.
-Whether they are suffering from issues with blood flow, breathing, heart, or other ailments, PALS is designed to teach medical staff the best way to care for patients in the transportation process.
+Whether they are suffering from issues with blood flow, breathing, heart, or other ailments, PALS is designed to teach medical staff the best way to care for patients during a medical flight.

 Certified Flight Registered Nurse (CFRN)